gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 - Capitalize "G" and "L" in GitLab
 - Use sentence case for titles, headings, labels, menu items, and buttons.
-- Use title case when referring to [features](https://about.gitlab.com/features/) or [products](https://about.gitlab.com/pricing/), and methods.
+- Use title case when referring to [features](https://about.gitlab.com/features/) or [products](https://about.gitlab.com/pricing/) (e.g., GitLab Runner, Geo, Issue Boards, GitLab Core, Git, Prometheus, Kubernetes, etc), and methods or methodologies (e.g., Continuous Integration, Continuous Deployment, Scrum, Agile, etc).
 Note that some features are also objects (e.g. "Merge Requests" and "merge requests").
-E.g.: GitLab Runner, Geo, Issue Boards, Git, Prometheus, Continuous Integration.

 ## Formatting